LuigiSigillo/NextRoom/Evaluation/Evaluation.md

 ## Technical point of view

- ### we first have to know which product we will provide to the end user and understand on what scale the project is feasible
+### We first have to know which product we will provide to the end user and understand on what scale the project is feasible

 The evaluation of the technical part is fundamental for the evaluation of the entire system, because its main goal is to understand the behaviour of the system under real use cases.
 From these data it is possible to understand if the project is feasible in a real-world scenario.
 In our case this evaluation will be carried on to understand if it is possible for the system to handle a sufficent number of users to be installed in the Sapienza Museum.